 Grades of Co2

-This means both food and beverage grade have undergone several processes to ensure the purity of the gas.
-The 0.1% of impurity that may be available in the gas includes benzene, ammonia, and carbon monoxide, which are not healthy to the body.
+This means both food and beverage grade has undergone several processes to ensure the purity of the gas.
+The 0.1% of impurity that may be available in the gas includes benzene, ammonia, and carbon monoxide, which are not healthy for the body.

 Other grades of co2 and their purity level include: